Biosias/uefi-mkconfig/README.md

 ```

 WARNING: If uefi entry was already created by uefi-mkconfig for this kernel before `.ignore` file creation. **Its uefi entry will be deleted!**

+## Troubleshooting

+Sometimes when running uefi-mkconfig from within a chroot, lsblk can cause problems resulting in uefi-mkconfig to not work.
+(For example when installing Gentoo linux)
+If this happens, exit the chroot, copy configuration from rootfs of the system being installed to the fs of the liveCD and run uefi-mkconfig again outside of the chroot.
+Be sure to have the EFI partition mounted.

 ## Credits
 Special thanks to: